josephbeuysmum/Dertisch/README.md

 -----------------------------------

 -   A customer makes an order (a `user` interacts with their device);
--   the head chef instructs their staff as to the required dishes (the `interactor` queries its `proxies`);
+-   the head chef instructs their staff as to the required dishes (the `headChef` queries its `proxies`);
 -   the staff cook ingredients and present the head chef with the dishes (the `proxies` combine data they already have with data they need asynchronously from their `services`);
--   the head chef gives the dishes to the waiter (the `interactor` calls its `presenter` with data);
+-   the head chef gives the dishes to the waiter (the `headChef` calls its `waiter` with data);
--   the waiter takes the dishes to the table (the `presenter` populates its `view` with data); and
+-   the waiter takes the dishes to the table (the `waiter` populates its `view` with data); and
 -   the table is laid with dishes (the `view` updates in accordance with the original interaction of the `user`).

-Dertisch Interactors, Presenters, and Model Classes each have a fileprivate `closet_` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.
+Dertisch Interactors, Presenters, and Model Classes each have a fileprivate `closet_` property that grants access to singleton-with-a-small-s proxies and services, including the `DTOrders`, which is used to transmit and receive events throughout implementing apps.
 It is designed to provide the functionality common to most apps, which specifically (at present) means the following.

 On the Model side: